atomist-skills/github-slash-commands-skill/README.md

     When commenting on an issue, you can add labels to that issue by commenting directly in the Issue:

     ```
-    <keyword> label label-name
+    /<keyword> label label1,label2
     ```

     You can also remove labels from an Issue:

     ```
-    <keyword> label rm label-name
+    /<keyword> label --rm label1
     ```

 To create feature requests or bug reports, create an [issue in the repository for this skill](https://github.com/atomist-skills/git-chatops-skill/issues).
 See the [code](https://github.com/atomist-skills/git-chatops-skill) for the skill.

 <!---atomist-skill-readme:end--->